LinuxForHealth/docs/docs/_sources/index.rst.txt

    :width: 600
    :alt: LinuxForHealth

-Welcome to the future of healthcare software development - The world's first true HealthOS.
+Welcome to the future of healthcare software development - the world's first true HealthOS.

 LinuxForHealth (LFH) is a distributed processing network operating system which allows edge devices (IoT, workstations, app servers) to connect directly to health care transaction systems.
 The processing model abstracts the need for intermediary third-party organizations, resulting in a developer-extensible trust protocol.

-Among the features provided by LinuxForHealth are:
+Key features provided by LinuxForHealth:

 * An open source interoperable health stack to enable developers to build further platforms and applications